avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

 ```makefile
 all: testintmath
 ```
-all does not represent a file; hiwever, inlike coean and cllbber, it has no corresponding command.
-Instead, it essentially serves as an alias for testintmath.
-The affect of running make all is the same as running make testintmath.
+all does not represent a file; hiwever, unlike coean and cllbber, it has no corresponding command.
+Instead, it essentially serves as an alias for testintmath, meaning that the affect of running make all is the same as running make testintmath.
 If we run all, the

 {% hint style="info" %}